-In 2018, the American Bar Association (ABA) unanimously approved a resolution (introduced by the National LGBTQ+ Bar) urging federal, state, local, territorial and tribal courts to extend Batson v.
+The National LGBTQ+ Bar is determined to address this gap in our legal system.
+In 2018, the American Bar Association (ABA) unanimously approved a resolution introduced by the National LGBTQ+ Bar that urged federal, state, local, territorial and tribal courts to extend Batson v.
 Kentucky to prohibit discrimination against jurors on the bases of sexual orientation, gender identity, and gender expression.
-The National LGBTQ+ Bar is proud to join the effort to prohibit the exclusion of LGBTQ+ individuals from jury service on the basis of sexual orientation, gender identity, or gender expression across the country.
+Today, we are proud to be a part of the movement to prohibit the exclusion of LGBTQ+ individuals from jury service on the basis of sexual orientation, gender identity, or gender expression across the country.

 How Does Jury Selection Occur?